vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 Add the following calendar reminders.

+### ASAP after the appointment date and time are confirmed

+* Maintenance windows for work alerts where I'm primary: I can set these up when the appointment time is confirmed.
+Generally, set the maintenance window to start two hours prior to the start and end five hours after the end.

+* Overrides for me for services where I rotate with others: Try for the override to be a full-day override covering at least two hours prior to the start and four hours after the end of the appointment.

+* Work calendar events and Slack reminders: I should clear out as much as possible, and then after that be particularly careful in the 2-3 days leading up to the appointment to keep that day clear.

 ### Reminder for date of appointment

 The calendar event should start 2 hours prior to the appointment and